 Overall, the base and housing are crucial for stability, protection, airflow direction, and design efficiency, making them fundamental components of a tower fan system.

-Tower Fans Advantages
+Advantages of Tower Fans

 Key Advantages